rapid7/insightconnect-plugins/microsoft_atp/help.md

 # Version History

+* 1.5.1 - New spec and help.md format for the Hub
 * 1.5.0 - Fix issue where triggers always returned a blank payload
 * 1.4.0 - New trigger Get Alerts | New action Get Machine Action
 * 1.3.0 - New actions Stop and Quarantine File and Run Antivirus Scan